Woodbridge Township, New Jersey: Public transportation

 There are three train stations in the township: Metropark, Avenel, and Woodbridge.
 Service is provided at Metropark by NJ Transit's Northeast Corridor Line and at Avenel and Woodbridge on the North Jersey Coast Line.

-The Metropark station also offers Amtrak Northeast Corridor services to Newark (Penn Station), New York (Penn Station), Philadelphia, Washington, D.C., and Boston.
+The Metropark station had 3,702 average weekday boardings in 2025, the seventh-highest of any NJ Transit station in the state.
+The Metropark station also offers Amtrak Northeast Corridor services to Newark Penn Station, New York Penn Station, Philadelphia, Washington, D.C., and Boston.
 In September 2019, NJ Transit initiated increased daily service at the Avenel station and announced the resumption of weekend service after more than 20 years.

 NJ Transit provides bus service on the 115 and 116 routes to the Port Authority Bus Terminal in Midtown Manhattan, on the 48 to Elizabeth and local service on the 801, 802, 803, 804, 805, 810, 813 and 815.